-We have connections with several counselling and other support agencies within the city: see the Our partners pages.
+We have connections with several counselling and other support agencies within the city.

 Being centrally located we are in a prime position near Dunfermline Town train station and Dunfermline Bus Station.
 Our hall, just larger than the size of a badminton court lends itself to meetings, parties, dances, music rehearsal space and much more.
 It comes with a generous kitchen, two toilets (one with disabled access and baby changing facilities) and access to our small sun trap garden.
 We are more than happy to consider any booking, please contact our secretary via our contact us page.